call-me-nick/recipes/Instant_Pot/Hummus.md

 The citric acid adds that 'tang'.
 It also may cause extra moisture to rise to the top of the refridgerated container.

+* Using a potato-masher, mash the beans into a paste.
+* Squish the paste thru a strainer.
-Using a potato-masher, mash the beans into a paste.
-Divide into containers and put in the fridge and/or freezer.
+* Divide into containers and put in the fridge and/or freezer.

 ## Options

 * Add 1/4 teaspoon smoked Paprika!
+* Add a line of olive oil on the surface.
+* Try with gojujang.